chaseruskin/orbit/docs/src/glossary.md

 ### VHDL
 VHSIC Hardware Design Language (VHDL) is a hardware descrption language to model the behavior of digitally electronic circuits.

+### Verilog
+Verilog is a hardware description language to model electronic systems.
+The final standard (IEEE 1364-2005) for Verilog merged into the SystemVerilog standard.
+Today, Verilog has been officially part of the SystemVerilog language.